Examples of EOTC programs that help individuals or families affected by court-ordered directives:

 Currently, over 30 families participate in EOTC’s supervised visitation services — benefitting about 90 children.
 Because of the program, more than 90% of participants reach co-parenting agreements, and child support payments are maintained or increased.
 Based on EOTC outcomes compared to national supervised visitation expectations, the taxpayer benefit is $3.00 of increased child support for every $1.00 spent for the program.

 Time Limited Family Reunification

 The Family Reunification program is offered in partnership with Lackawanna County Children and Youth Services, with the goal of finding stable, permanent placement for certain children in the foster care system.
-EOTC provided intensive case management for nearly 40 families last year — benefitting over 90 children.
+EOTC provides intensive case management to assist 34 families each year, benefitting approximately 65 children.

 EOTC reunification specialists work with the children and their foster families in order to reduce the number of placement moves during foster care.
 During this period, our specialists also work with parents to help stabilize the family situation, with the hope of reuniting children with their families within 15 months or less.
 EOTC helps families to address parenting and substance abuse issues, medical and mental health needs, housing and employment, and other concerns that detract from a safe, stable home environment.

-Each year, EOTC provides life skills and employment services for 50 to 60 non-incarcerated offenders.
-Working in collaboration with Lackawanna County Treatment Court, the Probation/Parole system and other partners, EOTC provides individual case management, job coaching and a safety net of resources.
+Each year, EOTC provides life skills and employment services for more than 70 men and women involved in Lackawanna County diversion programs.
+Working in collaboration with County Treatment Court, the Probation/Parole system and other partners, EOTC provides family-focused assessments, individual case management, job coaching and a safety net of resources.

-Last year, over half of these former offenders obtained and maintained employment as a result of the program.
-Others made strides through sobriety and other positive life changes.
-About 60 children benefitted from their parents’ involvement in this EOTC program.
+Last year, over half of these former offenders made strides through sobriety and other positive life changes.
+Over 75 children benefitted from their parents’ involvement in these EOTC services.